-Nine of the current Supervisory Board members are from minority lists.
-Following the aforementioned amendments to the Articles of Association, the appointment procedure also guarantees that the minority gender be reserved the number of Directors established by the current laws in force on the matter of equal access to the administrative and control bodies of companies listed on regulated markets.
-In this respect, it bears clarifying that following the upcoming renewal of the Supervisory Board by the Shareholders' Meeting at least one-fifth of its members must be of the minority gender.
+The appointment procedure guarantees that the minority gender be reserved the number of Directors established by the current laws in force on the matter of equal access to the administrative and control bodies of companies listed on regulated markets.
+In this respect, note that one fifth of the members is reserved to the minority gender.